Professor Harry Prosen

 It was Professor Prosen’s bold commendation for Jeremy Griffith’s book FREEDOM that first placed me on this life-changing path, so I wanted to dedicate a page to him.

-Dr Harry Prosen is a professor of psychiatry who has worked in the field for over 50 years, including chairing two departments of psychiatry and serving as a president of the Canadian Psychiatric Association.
-Professor Prosen was recently appointed one of 500 Specially Selected Fellows of the American College of Psychiatrists, and a Distinguished Life Member of the American Psychiatric Association.
-He is also psychiatric consultant to the Bonobo Species Preservation Society.
+Dr Harry Prosen (1930-2021) was a professor of psychiatry who worked in the field for over 50 years, including chairing two departments of psychiatry and serving as a president of the Canadian Psychiatric Association.
+Professor Prosen was appointed one of 500 Specially Selected Fellows of the American College of Psychiatrists, and a Distinguished Life Member of the American Psychiatric Association.
+He was also psychiatric consultant to the Bonobo Species Preservation Society.

 Professor Prosen wrote the following wonderful essay on the World Transformation Movement website: